migueldeicaza/SkiaKit/README.md

 ## Getting this to work locally

+First, obtain the binary dependencies, then follow the instructions for your target platform below.

+### Binary Dependencies

-You can either download and install the SkiaSharp.nuget package, or build your own local copy of Mono's Skia fork (https://github.com/mono/skia/tree/77049b872966dc300ed233fc6e3930eb21bac5e3 from https://github.com/mono/skiasharp) and then copy the following binaries:
+You can either download and install the SkiaSharp.nuget package, or build your own local copy of Mono's Skia fork (https://github.com/mono/skia/tree/77049b872966dc300ed233fc6e3930eb21bac5e3 from https://github.com/mono/skiasharp).
+Then create the following directories in this location and then copy the following binaries:

 ```
-SkiaKit/iOS:
+native/ios:
 	Copy the iOS directory libSkiaSharp.framework here
-SkiaKit/macOS:
+native/osx:
 	Copy the file libSkiaSharp.dylib here
-SkiaKit/tvOS:
+native/tvos:
 	Copy the tvOS directory libSkiaSharp.framework here
 ```

+### Build for Mac or Linux

+1. Run `swift build`

+### Build for iOS or tvOS

+1. Run `make xcodeproj` to generate `SkiaKit.xcodeproj`
+2. Use the generated Xcode project to build a framework for iOS or tvOS